ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Content and process
 ---

-William Schneider is classifying his four core cultures by using the dimensions of *content* and *process*. *Content* is what the organization pays attention to; it has the two poles *actuality* and *possibility*. *Process*, on the other hand, describes the communication and decision making process, which is *personal* or *impersonal*.
+William Schneider is classifying his four core cultures by using the dimensions of *content* and *process*. *Content* is what the organization pays attention to; it has the two poles *actuality* and *possibility*. *Process*, on the other hand, describes the communication and decision-making process, which is *personal* or *impersonal*.

 ![]({{site.url}}/i/blog/content_and_process.jpg)
 {:.full}